astudyber/AURA-Framework/README.md

 ## :bulb: Inverse ISP in YCbCr  color space

+* **Inverse ISP**: Can be applied to image restoration, denoising, and super-resolution.
 * 🚩  We propose AURA, a parameter-agnostic inverse ISP framework leveraging **YCbCr** perceptual decoupling for cross-device generalization.
 * 🚩  We design a **CSP module** performing multi-dimensional residual fusion to recover lost ISP details.
 * 🚩  We introduce a **noise-aware composite loss** enforcing stronger constraints on difficult regions for higher-fidelity RAW reconstruction.